 ABOUT THE RACE

-The 16th annual Mount Albert Sports Day 5k Run/Walk will be held on June 2, 2018.
 The Athletics Canada/Run Canada certified race route passes through the residential and business sections of Mount Albert into the slightly rolling countryside.
 It encourages racers of all ages and abilities.
-The race records are hotly contended, and the race is also fun and family-focused.
+The race is fun and family-focused.
 All racers receive free entrance into the fair on race day.

 Finish medals for the first 400 finishers; age group medals 3-deep; medals and prizes to the top male/female, medals to the top family and team, and a trophy (+ bragging rights) for winners of the Mount Albert Community Team Challenge.
 All bib numbers automatically entered for great draw prizes.
 Racers must be present to collect draw prizes.
-Cash prize of $100 for a new record: male record 15:28, female record 16:32.
-What better way to celebrate National Health and Fitness Day!
+Prizes for new records: male record 15:28, female record 16:32.

 for the Mount Albert 5Km Run/Walk